 If the sewer is private and linked to a single property and therefore not connected to a public system, it is exempt from requiring approval.
 The sewer would need to be located within the boundary of a single property and maintained privately as part of the property management scheme.

 Can I build my conservatory over a manhole?

-With conventional foundations this is not allowed, however, with Local Authority approval, you could span over the manhole using ConservaBase.
+With conventional foundations, this is not allowed.
+However, with local authority approval, you could span over the manhole using ConservaBase.

 Unfortunately, you cannot build your conservatory over a manhole using conventional concrete foundations since manholes need to be accessible by the Water Authority.
 They need to have full access to the sewer system.

-Also, internal systems such as manholes have an increased risk of flooding, therefore building over one would never be advised.
-Instead, you could look to relocate your manhole, if it is affecting your conservatory build plans.
+Also, internal systems such as manholes have an increased risk of flooding therefore building over one would never be advised.
+Instead, you could look to relocate your manhole if it is affecting your conservatory build plans.